janniks/basetag/README.md

 To Node.js, both methods of requiring look the same, because the files are literally the same files.
 Both methods can be used in the same project and Node.js will cache imports correctly.

+## Compatibility

+Tested on macOS.

+Some issues on Windows may occur, but will be resolved soon...

 ## License ⚖️

 [MIT](LICENSE)